SohZHong/blockchain-asg/README.md

 #### Clear Separation of Read vs Write Flows

-Used MultiBaas exclusively for read-only, event indexing, and webhook-based triggers, while reserving Thirdweb Engine for write operations.
-This split created a clean and secure architecture.
+Originally used MultiBaas exclusively for read-only operations and event indexing, with Thirdweb Engine handling write transactions.
+As the project matured, MultiBaas was extended to handle specific write operations (e.g., marketplace listing), allowing for greater flexibility and better contract-level control.

-#### Powerful Event Indexing Capabilities
+#### Powerful Event Indexing & Querying

-Successfully used MultiBaas to track emitted events like `EventCreated`, `Attack`, `Register`, and `ListingCreated` for passive data retrieval.
+Used MultiBaas to track emitted events like `EventCreated`, `Attack`, `ParticipantRegistered`.
+Additionally, leveraged Arbitrary Event Queries API to dynamically query and filter indexed event logs.

 #### Scalable Webhook Architecture